Although there’s a newer branch on the block at the regenerated Ancoats Marina, the original Cask is still a local

-Cask is tucked away just outside of Manchester’s commercial epicentre and while this may not attract maximum footfall, it ensures that the cozy hideout remains something of a hidden gem.
+Tucked away just outside of Manchester’s commercial epicentre, this cozy neighbourhood bar avoids maximum footfall, ensuring it remains something of a local hideout.

 This modest craft beer bar is worth paying a visit to while exploring neighbouring Castlefield, visiting the nearby Museum of Science and Industry or ahead of dinner at the city’s best curry house Akbar’s a few doors down.